Nexuspenn/NexaOS/README.md

 # NexaOS
-Please note that all of the source code is still being uploaded to github for updates to be stablized.
+Please note that all of the source code is made with the assistance of claude AI that is checked by a human then pushed, I can edit code but I cannot write thousands of lines.
+I respect those who can do this.
+I can edit it and find errors I just cant write it.
+-Kenneth
 ________________________
 NexaOS utilizes unmodified Debian packages.
 The source code for all packages is accessible at https://sources.debian.org/ or via the command `apt-get source <package-name>`.